qckhanh195/chrome_locker/README.md

 </p>

-> These limitations are partly due to changes from Manifest V2 to V3, so I haven't been able to fully resolve them yet :v
+> These limitations are partly due to changes from Manifest V2 to V3, so I haven't been able to fully resolve them yet (I guess so, but if it's wrong, don’t ask me 😬) :v

 **Password:**